TOMATO CHOKA RECIPE

 This is a family favorite and I am sure it will become a favorite in your household as well!

-This video was posted on May 28, 2017 on You Tube and has quickly become a favorite.
-One viewer, Derick, exclaimed that, “This is by far the most authentic Trini tomato choka I’ve seen on YouTube.
+The accompanying video was posted on May 28, 2017 on YouTube and has quickly become a favorite.
+One viewer, Derick, exclaimed “This is by far the most authentic Trini tomato choka I’ve seen on YouTube.
 Thanks!”

-YOU MAY ALSO LOVE THESE RECIPES:
+YOU WILL ALSO LOVE THESE RECIPES:

-Trinidad Roasted Tomato Choka
+Trinidad Tomato Choka

 Roasted tomatoes are taken to the next level in this comforting dish.
 Add hot peppers to your liking and enjoy for breakfast with sada roti or for lunch with dhal and rice.